tjw/openscad/README.md

 ### Building for Mac OS X

 Prerequisites:
-* XCode, including XCode command-line tools (install from XCode Preferences).
+* Xcode, including Xcode command-line tools (install from Xcode Preferences).
 * [CMake](http://cmake.org), which can be installed manually or through MacPorts/homebrew.

 Then after you've cloned this git repository, run the script that sets up the